kingtrivs27/IrctcHowTos/README.md

 **Idea Definition:**
 5 ways to enjoy your experience with IRCTC

 IRCTC has recently come up with a lot of reforms and amazing services under the governance of **Mr. Suresh Prabhu**.
-This app targets to provide insights into the details around these services and also provides some Tips and Steps to avail a service.
+This app targets to provide insights into the details around these services and also provides some tips and steps to avail these services.

 **How to run it?**
 - Clone the project.